padinitz-code/fa-pow-validator/README.md

 ## Task

 Test task for Server Engineer

-Design and implement “Word of Wisdom” tcp server.
+Design and implement “Word of Wisdom” TCP server.

- • TCP server should be protected from DDOS attacks with the Proof of Work (https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.
+- TCP server should be protected from DDOS attacks with the [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.
- • The choice of the POW algorithm should be explained.
+- The choice of the POW algorithm should be explained.
- • After Proof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes.
+- After Proof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes.
- • Docker file should be provided both for the server and for the client that solves the POW challenge
+- Docker file should be provided both for the server and for the client that solves the POW challenge.
- • No restrictions on tools usage
+- No restrictions on tools usage.

 ---